What is Somatic Empathy?

 · Somatic empathy is an ancient pre-verbal intelligence, a means of understanding others by experiencing what we perceive about them.

-· Physiological synchrony and brain coupling between mothers and their infants seem to facilitate self-regulation later in life.
+· Physiological synchrony and brain coupling between mothers and their infants seem to establish and facilitate self-regulation later in life.

 · Trauma can pass from person to person via somatic empathy.

-· Neurodiversity and hypersensitivity often reflect greater reliance on somatic rather than cognitive empathy.
+· Neurodiversity and hypersensitivity often reflect greater reliance on somatic empathy to read social situations.

-· Somatic empathy is an effective means of interspecies communication.
+· Somatic empathy is an effective means of nonverbal communication between humans and other animals.